yenng/Thesaurus/README.md

 ### Kivy installation instruction
+`The following installation steps were tested to work on Windows 10 and Linux Ubuntu version 16.04.2`

     On a Windows10 OS:
       1. Ensure you have the latest pip and wheel: python -m pip install --upgrade pip wheel setuptools